tower1ight/World/0.Sessions and Planning/C.04/Myths/The Eye.md

 How are  we framing this this is a digital landscape

 # Omens
-1. Dream of the earth, see worms, see
+1. Dream of the earth, see faceted worms, see shimmering grass curl and ripple, moving in concert with the mist above, See a fissure open and an iris before you, its pupil hungrily darting too and frow
- 3.
+2.
  4.
  5.
  6.

 # Cast
- Encounter with the hart
+The many

 |     |    Tittle     |          |